Living In North Florida

 The second stretch of beaches in North Florida is along the Atlantic Ocean.
 Best known along the North Florida Atlantic Coast is the City of Jacksonville.
 Jacksonville is the biggest city in North Florida, the biggest city in the State of Florida and the largest city by area in the contiguous Unites States.

-Weather in North Florida will give you a change of all four seasons.
+Weather and living in North Florida will give you somewhat on change of all four seasons.
 The summer months are hot and humid and when it rains, it pours.
 Winter times have temperatures sometimes well below freezing, but it almost never snows here.
 Summer temperatures are well over 90 degrees with 90 percent humidity.
-Summer’s in North Florida last from May until October.
+Summer’s while living in North Florida last from May until October.
 Spring and Fall seasons are simply gorgeous.
 Hurricanes are a part of living in Florida but major impact has been in the past years only along the North Florida coasts.

 The Capital of Florida is located in North Florida in the City of Tallahassee, Leon County.
 Besides that, Tallahassee is known as a College Town it also is home to city, county, state government and several federal agencies.
 Tallahassee is home to the state lawmakers where Florida major State business takes place.